 The Company generates the majority of its revenues and corresponding accounts receivable from the sale of cannabis, and cannabis related products.
 The Company evaluates the collectability of its accounts receivable considering a combination of factors.
-In circumstances where it is aware of a specific customer's inability to meet its financial obligations to it, the Company records a specific reserve for bad debts against amounts due in order to reduce the net recognized receivable to the amount it reasonably believe will be collected.
+In circumstances where it is aware of a specific customer's inability to meet its financial obligations to it, the Company records a specific reserve for bad debts against amounts due in order to reduce the net recognized receivable to the amount it reasonably believes will be collected.
 For all other customers, the Company recognizes reserves for bad debts based on past write-off experience and the length of time the receivables are past due.
-The Company had \$2,329 and \$0 of bad debt expense during the three months ended February 28, 2022 and 2021, respectively.
-The Company had \$2,329 and \$5,927 of bad debt expense during the nine months ended February 28, 2022 and 2021, respectively.
+The Company had \$0 and \$0 of bad debt expense during the three months ended August 31, 2022 and 2021, respectively.